CodySchrank/MTG-Arena-Tool/README.md

 ## Current features
 - In-game overlay, showing cards left in decks.
 - Track your games and get historic data of all your matches.
-- Collection browser (filter by set, show newly acquired cards)
+- Collection browser (filter by set, show newly acquired cards, collection statistics, completion %)
 - Individual deck statistics (color pie, mana curve, win/loss ratio, wildcards needed).
-- Support for all game modes (flash events/ quick draft / quick constructed/ ranked)
+- Support for all game modes (flash events/ draft / constructed / ranked / etc)
 - Online decklists, see what decks are being used on events and how they perform.
+- Draft tracker `draft replays WIP`

 ## Roadmap
 `These are some features I would like to include, not ordered in any way`
 - Log of events (Player X casts Y spell, This targetted that, etc), save the log too
 - Metagame / Arquetypes on decks explorer `this requires more data to be able to play with`
 - Deck editor/modifier, for adding things like specific basic lands and then importing them to MTG Arena.
-- Draft tracker / replayer

 ### Compiling / Run from source
 MTG Arena Tool is developed using Electron JS, To get started simply clone this repo and install: